SEARCH Seed Store

 Here are our latest News Items:--

-Grow your own salad leaf and baby leaf mixtures from seeds, make your own bags of salad leaf either spicy or mild, adding rocket, mustards or watercress, harvest at the young leaf stage as required, cheaper and fresher than buying from the supermarket.
-For a continual supply make successional sowings, broadcast sow into trays or prepared ground.
+Grow your own salad leaf and baby leaf mixtures, make your own bags of salad leaf either spicy or mild, adding rocket, mustards or watercress, harvest at the young leaf stage as required, cheaper and fresher than buying from the supermarket.
+For a continual supply make successional sowings, broadcast sow into trays or into prepared ground.

 WHICH Magazine Ornamental Chillies Best Buys

-The best Patio varieties tested for Looks and taste Basket Of Fire, Cheyenne, Loco, Super Chilli, large selection of ornamental chillies available to grow from seeds.
+The best Patio varieties tested, for Looks, and taste Basket Of Fire, Cheyenne, Loco, Super Chilli, large selection of ornamental chillies available to grow.

-WHICH recommended New Flower for 2013 Lobelia Blues Brothers as easy to grow long lasting display and free from pests and diseases throughout the trial.
+WHICH recommended New Flower for 2013 Lobelia Blues Brothers, an easy to grow, long lasting display and free from pests and diseases throughout the trial.